DOS Days

 DIR > LPT1:

 LPT1: would be the device name of your PC's first printer port, but you might also have LPT2: and LPT3:.
 The colon after the device name is important.
-The '>' symbol in DOS tells the command-line interpreter to redirect output from CON (the console) to another device or file.
-So the command above would run the DIR command which would return a directory listing, and then DOS would redirect whatever it returned from the default output device (CON) to the device attached to LPT1:.
+The '>' symbol in DOS tells the command-line interpreter to redirect output from the command before it to something else.
+The default output device in DOS is called 'CON' (the console, i.e. the screen) so with no redirection instruction the output of a DOS command goes to the screen.
+The example above would run the DIR command which would output a directory listing, and then DOS would redirect whatever it returned from the default output device (CON) to the device attached to LPT1:.

-At the printer end, it would receive each character being transmitted (actually the ASCII code for the character was sent) and the printer would put it into a small memory buffer until a full line could be printed, which it would then do.
+At the printer end, LPT1:, it would receive each character being transmitted (actually the ASCII code for the character is sent) and the printer would put it into a small memory buffer within the printer until a full line could be printed, which it would then do if the printer was 'online'.
 If it's not already obvious, another generic name for a printer at the time was a line printer, since they would do their printing a line of text at a time.
-There was no printing 'language' used here, so it was really only useful for raw text printing.
+There was no printing 'language' used here, so without special commands, DOS was really only useful for raw text printing - more on that later.

 The COPY command in DOS could also be used to send an entire text file to the printer, simply by executing something like: